CrippledByte/twitch-chat-log/README.md

 * Username - The username of the chatbot
 * Token - Your OAuth Token
 * Channel - The channel your bot will connect to

+When this script is running, messages are stored in files with the format `channelname.log.2023-01-01_00-00-00+0000`.
+A new file will be created at midnight UTC every day.